openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 2. Compare two strings.<br>
-   Use the **compare** method of **Collator** to compare two input strings.
+   Call the **compare** method to compare two input strings.
 This method returns a value as the comparison result.
 The return value **-1** indicates that the first string is shorter than the second string, the return value **1** indicates that the first string is longer than the second string, and the return value **0** indicates that the two strings are of equal lengths.

    ```
    var str1 = "first string";